-These projects will serve thousands of students experiencing homelessness and living in low-income families across the Treasure Valley.
+These projects will serve thousands of students living in low-income households across the Treasure Valley.
 They can be done by one person, a family, or a larger team from your office, your place of worship, or any other group or club you belong to.